SohanChy/SohanChy/README.md

 Currently I'm working on a research *Master's* degree in Computer Science focused on immersive technologies at [The University of British Columbia (UBC)](https://ubc.ca).

-I pick up and learn new technologies fast, follow the best practices and sometimes I stay awake at night thinking about that pesky bug thats been bothering me all day.
+I pick up and learn new technologies fast, follow the best practices and am passionate about user-centric projects.

 [ ![linkedin](https://img.shields.io/badge/linkedin-%231E77B5.svg?style=for-the-badge&logo=linkedin&logoColor=white) ](https://www.linkedin.com/in/sohanchy/)